Aspen Institute/Institute for Global Law Mixer

-The Institute is hosting a mixer for its student fellows to meet Aspen Institute 2009 seminar participants.
-They will have an opportunity to meet with a 9th circuit judge, a New York appellate judge, a former U.S. Solictor General, partners of law firms, and heads of NGOs.
+The Institute hosted a mixer for its student fellows to meet Aspen Institute 2009 seminar participants.
+They had an opportunity to meet with a 9th circuit judge, a New York appellate judge, a former U.S. Solictor General, partners of law firms, and heads of NGOs.

-The Institute is helping to organize the American Society of International Law Careers Fair at New York Law School.
-All students are welcome.
+The Institute hosted the American Society of International Law Careers Fair at New York Law School, open to all students.

 Tai-Heng Cheng, with the help of the student fellows, conducted an online CLE on international economic law for the American Society of International Law, which 50 practitioners worldwide signed up for.
 We waived the fee for NYLS students, and several students joined the online class.

 New York Law School Faculty Workshop

 Tai-Heng Cheng presented “Finality and Justice in ICSID Arbitration” the NYLS faculty workshop.
 Fellows who worked on the research attended the workshop.